 3. Compliance versus quality

 Too often, compliance limits rather than drives quality.
-In some parts of the world, children study long hours in ‘exam factories’ to support the machine-readable PISA or standardized test goals of their jurisdictions.
-Factory compliance may be good business for text book and testing resource companies but it is can be at odds with students learning to co-construct meaning and apply higher-order thinking to solve learning challenges geared to today’s environment.
+In some parts of the world, children study long hours in ‘exam factories’ to support the machine-readable PISA or standardized test goals of their respective jurisdictions.
+Factory compliance may be good business for text book and testing resource companies, but it is can be at odds with students learning to co-construct meaning and apply higher-order thinking to solve learning challenges geared to today’s environment.
 This takes us back to the issue of relevance.
 Successful education systems are self-aware of potential testing pitfalls.
 Such systems seek to secure good PISA results as a bi-product of students mastering a wider set of soft-skills.
 In other words, there is an important distinction to be made about PISA success as an indicator of a dimension of a effective education, not the singular goal of an education system.
 We have to ask ourselves, are we really doing OK as a nation just because a sample of our 15 year old students are good test-takers?
-Do we need to look at more longitudinal indicators such as university and vocational education completions, employment outcomes and levels of entrepreneurship?
-If we seek to make schools accountable, have we fully thought through what the measures of success are?
+Do we need to look at more longitudinal indicators such as university and vocational education completions, employment outcomes and levels of entrepreneurship and patent registration rates?
+If we seek to make schools accountable, have we fully thought through what are the most important measures of success?

 4. It’s political